openvinotoolkit/openvino/docs/ops/opset.md

    openvino_docs_ops_opset1

-According to capabilities of supported deep learning frameworks and hardware capabilities of a target inference device, all operations are combined into operations sets each fully supported in a specific version of OpenVINO™ toolkit.
+According to capabilities of supported deep learning frameworks and hardware capabilities of a target inference device, all operations are combined into operation sets each fully supported in a specific version of OpenVINO™ toolkit.

 This topic provides a complete list of available sets of operations supported in different versions of OpenVINO™ toolkit.
 Use the relevant version of the operations set for a particular release.
 For a list of operations included into an operations set, click a link in the table.